perladvent/perldotcom/content/article/how-do-i-open-this-.md

 If you don't want to configure this directly in git you can also search via `git grep --line-number foo`.

-Now that we've got line numbers in our `git grep` output, we can use its output to give hints to `ot`:
+Now that we've got line numbers in our git grep output, we can use its output to give hints to ot:

 ```bash
 $ git grep 'sub _build_latest_release' .
 lib/Git/Helpers/CPAN.pm:70:sub _build_latest_release {
 ```

-Having run the above search, we can copy paste the results to `ot`:
+Having run the above search, we can copy paste the results to ot:

 ```bash
 $ ot lib/Git/Helpers/CPAN.pm:70